 These four Rainbow Dancer pin-pendants were made by Fadrian and Vivica Bowannie.
-The two at right are 2.25 inches high and $180 each.
+The two at left are 2.25 inches high and $180 each (MULTI STONE HAS SOLD).
 The ones at right are 2.25 by 1.75 inches and $240 each.
 (ALL IN TUCSON)

 WIth a raincloud motif on one side and a beautiful natural turquoise (with spiny oyster shell) mosaic on reverse, this pendant was created by Robert Sorrell.
-Not including the bale, it measure 2 by 1.7 inches. $600.
+Not including the bale, it measure 2 by 1.7 inches.
+ON LAYAWAY.

 The sandcast pendant with chisel work at left is by Fidel Bahe, one of the master silversmiths still working today.
 2.5 inches long. $220.
 (TUCSON) The sandcast pendant is by Robert Sorrell, another outstanding jewelry artist.
 It was inspired by a lithograph by the late Charles Loloma of A Kwikwilyaqa or Mocking katsina.
 3 3/8 inch long. $600.
 (SANTA FE)